 [Heading inserted in Gazette 26 Aug 2011 p.
 3482.]

 18A.
-Advertisement for position of CEO or senior employee — s.
-5.36(4) and 5.37(3)
+Vacancy in position of CEO or senior employee to be advertised (Act s.
+5.36(4) and 5.37(3))

 (1) If a position of CEO, or of a senior employee, of a local government becomes vacant, the local government is to advertise the position in a newspaper circulating generally throughout the State unless it is proposed that the position be filled by —